Pishchugin/Delphi/README.md

-# Various Delphi projects (for student's homework and some other sketches)
+# Various Delphi projects (for student's homework)
+## The most projects are done in Russian
 The list of folders:
 1. Brown - imitates the chaotic Brown's movement
 2. Calc - a very simple calculator